-Risk Context Risk Appetite Risk Tolerance Levels Category Rating Council will tolerate Council will not tolerate Infrastructure Council is committed to continuous improvement in order to provide excellent infrastructure services that provide benefits to our community.
+Risk Context Risk Appetite Rating Risk Tolerance Levels Category Context Council will tolerate Council will not tolerate Infrastructure Council is committed to continuous improvement in order to provide excellent infrastructure services that provide benefits to our community.
 Council is open to taking moderate levels of risk to enhance our city's infrastructure.
 Open Moderate financial and reputational impacts arising from the implementation of new of innovative technologies.
 Moderate impacts leading to short term disruption to community due to implementation of construction procedures which provide value for money provided community has been informed Moderate short-term fiscal impact on capital costs of projects where there are demonstrated long term sustainable gains.
-Failure of third-party contractors to provide services within budget and agreed timeframes.
 Non-completion of a significant portion of new or renewal infrastructure projects beyond financial year (or scheduled completion period if project runs across multiple years).
-Significant delays to projects that are considered within Council control Asset failure significantly earlier than the projected lifespan of the asset Failure to administer and manage contracts appropriately Moderate impacts to infrastructure due to implementation of new technology, innovation initiatives or projects.
+Significant delays to projects that are considered within Council control Moderate impacts to infrastructure due to implementation of new technology, innovation initiatives or projects.
 Unforeseen interruptions of up to 2 days to critical infrastructure from uncontrollable events where Council responds and communicates promptly to impacted stakeholders.
 Minor unforeseen and unavoidable cost variations in capital projects within the established contingency allocated to each project Significant foreseeable variations in contract price due to aspects of the project within the control of Council Failure to escalate critical infrastructure damage or issue within 2 hours.
 Failure to develop plans to respond to a disruption and ensure continuity of operational infrastructure.
 Activities that result in reasonably foreseeable and preventable fatalities, harm, serious injuries or illnesses to our Community, Customers, Councillors or Employees.

-Risk Context Risk Risk Tolerance Levels Category Appetite Rating Council will tolerate Council will not tolerate Service Delivery Council delivers a range of community services, events and facilities which contribute to our city.
+Risk Comtout Risk Risk Tolerance Levels Category Context Appetite Rating Council will tolerate Council will not tolerate Service Delivery Council delivers a range of community services, events and facilities which contribute to our city.
 Council is open to creativity and innovation and is willing to take some level of risk to deliver efficiencies, enhance capabilities and provide a service to be proud of to our community.
 Council is open to taking moderate risk to enhance service delivery.
 Open Unforeseen interruptions of up to 2 days to critical business functions from uncontrollable events where Council responds and communicates promptly to impacted stakeholders.
 Unforeseen interruptions of up to 7 days to less critical business functions from uncontrollable events where Council responds and communicates promptly to impacted stakeholders.
 Moderate reputational impact from community complaints relating to service quality or new initiatives to deliver enduring benefits to our community.
 Moderate impacts to service delivery due to implementation of new technology, innovation initiatives or projects.
-Moderate impacts arising from innovations and ideas that contribute and encourage creating a flexible workforce. disruption and ensure continuity of critical
+Moderate impacts arising from innovations and ideas that contribute and encourage creating a flexible workforce.
+Failure to significantly meet our service commitments and community expectations Failure to demonstrate a commitment to delivering quality services to our Community, Councillors, Customers and Employees/ Failure to document and follow policies and procedures that impairs the quality-of-service delivery or results in service interruptions.
+Failure to develop plans to respond to a disruption and ensure continuity of critical business functions.
+Failure to escalate a critical business function outage within 2 hours.